Garrett Scantling

 Garrett Scantling (born May 19, 1993) is an American decathlete.
 He finished fourth at the 2020 Olympic Games in Tokyo in the decathlon, after winning the US Olympic trials in Eugene, Oregon.

 Early life

-Scantling was educated at Jacksonville Episcopal High School, in Jacksonville, Florida.
+Scantling graduated from Episcopal School of Jacksonville in 2011.

 Career

 Football

 Scantling caught 13 touchdowns for over 1,200 yards as a senior wide receiver in High School.
 He went on to study financial planning and services at the University of Georgia and subsequently worked as a financial adviser.
 After winning the 2015 NCAA indoor heptathlon but finishing fourth in the decathlon at the US Olympic trials in 2016 and therefore missing out on selection for the Summer Games in Rio, Scantling signed a free agent contract with the Atlanta Falcons as a wide receiver but never debuted in the NFL.

 Athletics

 In 2019 Scantling left his financial services job in Jacksonville and went to Athens, Georgia to his former UGA coach, Petros Kyprianou in order to concentrate on decathlon again.
-Scantling’s first indoor competition in January 2020, he scored a heptathlon personal best of 6110 in Lexington, and followed that up a few weeks later with another personal best of 6209 to win at the US Indoor Championships in Annapolis, a world lead at the time and second overall in 2020, it was also the 8th best US mark of all time.
+Scantling's first indoor competition in January 2020, he scored a heptathlon personal best of 6110 in Lexington, and followed that up a few weeks later with another personal best of 6209 to win at the US Indoor Championships in Annapolis, a world lead at the time and second overall in 2020, it was also the 8th best US mark of all time.